 How did Romans and Jews interpret the confrontations between them?
 Did the Jews see their struggle with Rome as one aimed at national liberation?
 Did they think they were heeding a religious commandment?
 What ideology motivated them?
 Were there perhaps any changes in the way in which the Jews, who had rebelled against Rome for over two hundred years, defined themselves and the reasons for their revolt?
 On the other hand, did the Romans view the revolt of the Jews in the same way that they did the revolt of the Germanic tribes, or did they see the war against the Jews as a continuation of the campaign against the Hellenistic kingdoms?

 Of course, we need to be cautious with the use of terms such as nationalism, religion, and ideology, as these concepts have strict definitions and uses in modern Western history.
-Although theoretical discussions of terms and definitions tend to be tedious (and to some extent also useless appeals ...), there seems to be no way to avoid them.
+Although theoretical discussions of terms and definitions tend to be tedious (and to some extent also useless, there seems to be no way to avoid them.
 If only to clarify the issue, I will open with “nationalism.”
 From the perspective of the twenty-first century, the division of the world into nation-states seems natural.
 Nonetheless, most sociologists and historians agree that nationalism, as we know it, is just another aspect of modernity, and did not exist as such in the ancient world.
 Indeed, prominent scholars of nationalism, including Eric Hobsbawm and Ernst Gellner, argue that it is impossible to attribute any form of national consciousness to the people of antiquity.
 Yet as we shall see immediately below, the cultural-political structure of Jewish society, and, even more so, some of the Jews’ arguments at the time, may sound to our ears as distinct expressions of national consciousness.
 Indeed, some scholars, including Anthony Smith, feel that this cannot be ignored.
 It seems to me that Smith's definitions can help us understand the group consciousness of the Jews in antiquity and the changes that took place in it.
 Smith's defines a nation as:

 a named and self-defined human community whose members cultivate shared myths, memories, values, symbols and traditions, who reside in and are attached to an historic territory or “homeland,” create and disseminate a distinctive public culture, and observe common laws and customs (Smith, Diasporas and Homelands in History, p.
 3)